gavff64/RubyNDS/DOCS.md

 ### `JPEG/MJPEG`

 Fortunately, [this godsend, JPEGDEC](https://github.com/bitbank2/JPEGDEC) exists which gives super tiny and lightweight JPEG support, and a sweet side effect of that is
 MJPEG support.
 JPEGDEC simply decompresses small sections of the frame and writes the RGB15 pixels onto the DS screen.
-I'm not sure how fast MJPEG playback is on this, but I was able to successfully play a 10 fps low quality livestream.
+MJPEG playback is surprisingly fast.

 ### `MP3`